Got side hustle potential? How to turn a hobby into a business

 Hobby vs. business: What’s the difference?

-You don't necessarily need to answer yes to all these questions.
-But if you answer yes to at least a few, you may be able to categorize your venture as a business instead of a hobby.
+You don’t necessarily need to answer yes to all these questions.
+But if you answer yes to at least a few, you may be able to categorize your venture as a business instead of a hobbyist.

 Benefits of turning a hobby into a business